“I am the Vine; you are the branches. If a man remains in me and I in him, he will bear much fruit. Without me you can do nothing.” (John 15:5)

 1. The source of a spiritual and emotional “power outage” may not necessarily be anything we have done, but that doesn’t mean it isn’t real, or that we can do nothing about it.

-Since we live in the woods, the source of the frequent power outages is usually a downed tree hitting the power lines.
-That windy Wednesday was no different.
-We hadn’t done anything wrong.
-The dead tree that had been left standing too long was not ours, and only the property owner had any control over taking it down preemptively.
+It was very windy yesterday morning, and since we live in the woods, the source of the frequent power outages is usually a downed tree hitting the power lines.
+As with other outages, the source this time wasn’t anything we had done wrong.
+The dead tree that had been left standing too long was not on our property, and only the property owner had any control over taking it down preemptively.
 Since getting a tree removed costs money, most homeowners opt to wait until it falls down and then let the power company remove it “free of charge.”

-Applying that concept to emotional power outages, maybe we’ve been treated badly, calamity has hit, or our physical bodies are fighting off an illness.
+Applying that concept to emotional power outages, it may be that someone has treated us badly, or that a calamity has hit beyond our control, or that our physical bodies are fighting off an illness.
 We can’t control everything around us.
 Still, we need prepare ourselves for such events, so we can be ready to respond to them.

-Tuesday morning it had been easy for me to be distracted from morning prayer time with all the “other stuff” that had to be done.
-I had been short-sighted, not preparing myself for when “life happens.”
+Having arrived the night before, it was easy for me to be distracted from the morning prayer time with all the “other stuff” that had to be done, such as unpacking and straightening up the mess from the night before, when I had arrived and dumped everything.
+I was being short-sighted and not preparing myself for those times when “life happens.”

-Applying the analogy to my emotional state, Monday I had driven for nine hours, spending at least two or three of those hours in prayer.
-Tuesday I was probably “coasting” on the build-up of spiritual energy from my extended “retreat” in the car.
+As for my emotional state, three days ago I had driven for nine hours, spending at least two or three of those hours in prayer.
+The day before yesterday I was probably “coasting” on the surge of spiritual energy from my extended “retreat” in the car.
 Then, as evening came on, so did the darkness in my unreplenished soul.

 3. The solution to a power outage is communication with the Power Source.

-When I came to Jesus, confessing my neglect and looking to Him for the strength I needed to get through the rest of the day, He welcomed me with open arms.
+When I came to Jesus, drained, confessing my neglect, and looking to Him for strength to get through the rest of the day, He welcomed me with open arms.
 He always does.
 And He holds me as long as necessary, even as my childish nature continues to squirm to get back to the world and its distractions.

 4. It is crucial to pray for one another.
 When someone is not plugged into the Power Source, the trouble with not recognizing the symptoms right away is that by the time the depressed feeling set in, that person often doesn’t have the emotional strength or mental clarity to pray.
 This is one reason the Bible tells us to pray for one another (James 5:16) and not to neglect the assembling of ourselves (Hebrews 10:25).
 We need one another!